<

 • Usability and customer experience research

 • Design is a fundamental part of technology and services, not just software or web design as usability affects even simple things like where products are placed in a shop, or how a queuing system works in a bank.
 Good design comes from insights gathered by observing and understanding how people use technology and the ways in which they expect to interact with it.
-This could be as simple as looking over someone's shoulder while they do something, but can involve following complex customer journeys, with possibilities for qualitative discussion with users about what they are trying to achieve.

 • More...